 2. Then place the end of a single chopstick on the horizontal chopstick.
 See Figure B as an example:

-5. Then for the first test tape multiple sheets of paper together to make a long strip.
+3. After you have done this you can add the two straws to the sides by attaching them to the corners of the boxes and then turning them diagonally towards the center chopstick and attaching them there.
+See Figure C for example: 4.
+You are now ready to add the felt tip marker, make sure to use a felt tip because it will transfer easier onto the paper.
+Simply duct tape the pen onto the ends of all the straws and chopstick.
+See Figure D for an example: 5.
+Then for the first test tape multiple sheets of paper together to make a long strip.
 Place this strip of paper at the beginning and have a partner shake the table while you move the sheet slowly.
 This will leave an almost zig-zag line on the paper.
 If you want to see how I did it go to the bottom of this post for a video.

-7. After you have recorded both tries you can now compare see which test was straighter and easier to read.
+6. After you have done that repeat the same thing except you must add two more chopsticks to make the whole structure more stable this is how we will test the stability.
+To see where to place the chopsticks look at Figure E: 7.
+After you have recorded both tries you can now compare see which test was straighter and easier to read.
 Below are these pictures of the tests: The yellow paper is the test with a stable seismograph and the white paper is the test with the unstable seismograph.

 b<----- Same as above